 Imagine spending three weeks completely immersed in the teaching of writing and your own development as a writer.
 Put yourself into an institute classroom one sunny morning, where you find your teacher is one of the metro area’s best writing teachers demonstrating her most successful approach to teaching writing.
 Then, over lunch, you talk with a fellow teacher and an institute consultant about new approaches to integrating Common Core State Standards with how you teach writing to your students.

-Regular activities include: Interaction with guest writers, demonstrations of teaching best practices (by teacher participants), discussion of common texts, and time to focus on your own writing and work with a writing group.
+Regular activities include: Interaction with guest writers who are published authors, demonstrations of teaching best practices (by teacher participants), discussion of common texts, and time to focus on your own writing and work with a writing group.

 Institute fellows will complete three pieces of self-sponsored writing (memoir, poetry, teaching statement, short story, digital story, This I Believe, etc.).
 One of these three pieces should relate to the teaching profession.

 As a member of this exciting and imaginative program, you can earn up to six University of Colorado graduate credits that can be applied toward a master's degree in English or Education.
 (The cost of credit is based on the CU Denver Graduate Tuition Schedule for the College of Liberal Arts and Sciences.)

 We pay participants a small stipend to offset parking costs, travel fees, and institute materials that you purchase.
 The stipend may fluctuate from year to year, depending on our program's funding.
 The 2015 stipend is $300.00.